Basis-Theory/basistheory-integration-guides/collections/guides/use/collect-cards-with-proxies.md

 1.
 {:toc}

-## Create a new Management Application
+## 1. Create a new Management Application

-This new management application will be used to use the Basis Theory API to create new Reactor Formulas, [Reactors](https://developers.basistheory.com/concepts/what-are-reactors/), [Applications](https://developers.basistheory.com/concepts/what-are-applications/), and the [Proxy](https://developers.basistheory.com/concepts/what-is-the-proxy/).
+This new management Application will be used to create new Reactor Formulas, [Reactors](https://developers.basistheory.com/concepts/what-are-reactors/), [Applications](https://developers.basistheory.com/concepts/what-are-applications/), and the [Proxy](https://developers.basistheory.com/concepts/what-is-the-proxy/).
 To enable this configuration, we will configure the Application with the following settings:

 - Name
     - “Setup Proxy”